10/10/24 blog post

 how to support a teen who needs help if you are not their legal guardian

 Having adults other than their parents to talk to can be beneficial for teens to share what's on their mind.
-If you are one of those people, you can support them by creating a safe space for them to share their feelings.
+If you are one of those people.
+If, while you are having a conversation with a teen you recognize some of the signs that they may need more mental health help here is what you can do:

-Then, you can offer to talk to the guardian with the teen or let the teen listen in to the conversation if that makes them feel more comfortable.
+- Offer your support: You can offer to talk to the guardian with the teen or let the teen listen in to your conversation with that guardian if it will make them feel more comfortable.

 more resources